digital-asset/daml/docs/source/tools/trigger-service/index.rst

 Status of a trigger
 *******************

-The status endoint returns you metadata about the trigger like the party it is running as and the trigger id as well as the state the trigger is in (querying the acs, running, stopped).
+The status endoint returns metadata about the trigger like the party it is running as and the trigger id as well as the state the trigger is in (querying the acs, running, stopped).